 Building a fence on a concrete slab is easy.
-Unlike the case with standard installations, anchoring fences to slabs doesn't require digging post holes or mixing concrete.
+Unlike the case with standard installations, anchoring fences to slabs doesn't require digging post holes or mixing concrete, so planning out your fence is relatively easy.
 Builders use metal post brackets to anchor fence posts onto existing concrete slabs.
 Post brackets attach to concrete via concrete screws or concrete anchors.
 Brackets not only securely connect posts to the slab but also raise posts above the slab's surface to prevent deterioration.
 After anchoring posts with brackets, builders construct the fence as normal, attaching fence rails and fence boards.

 Stretch a chalk snap line across the slab to mark a line that indicates the outer faces of the fence's posts; do not position the snap line to indicate the posts' center line.
 Pull the line taut and snap the twine to mark the position.
 Stretch a tape measure along the chalk line and use a pencil to mark the position of each post along the fence's length, typically 6 to 8 feet apart on center.